FF4GDX/FF4GDX-main/README.md

 ## Platform + Hardware support

-- LWJGL3 (Win64 only, Linux TODO and Mac is very TODO)
+- LWJGL3 (Win64 for now, Linux TODO but high priorty, Mac is indefinitely unsupported - see FAQ re: Mac and iOS)

 - TODO: Android (requires extra work + sample code for LGPL compliance, see FAQ)